AnantharamanLab/METABOLIC/README.md

   draw_carbon_cycle_total.PDF
 ```

-You could run the Rscript separately.
+You could also run the Rscript separately.
 Once you have the "R_input" folders, use it as input to visualize your results in the R script
 ```
 RScript draw_biogeochemical_cycles.R R_input R_Output TRUE